 Today, Hultgren Farms is an operating partnership between Duane & Nancy Hultgren, Nate Hultgren, and Noah Hultgren.
 All of the farm real estate is now owned by Hultgren Holdings LLC.

 There are 8 kids running around the Hultgren farm today.
 Lily, Ella, Nora, Elias, Samantha, Ruby, Oliver, and Hannah enjoy the farm life, learning about nature, hard work, and the fun of living across the lawn from cousins!
-They are involved in the family business as they raise beef calves up to market weight for our beef business.

-We're not intersted in doing things the way they've always been done.
+We're not interested in doing things the way they've always been done.
 By partnering with our neighbors and making investments in growth-oriented projects, Hultgren Farms has positioned itself to continue to expand and enrich the lives of those who have a passion for farming.

 Today, Hultgren Farms is the owner of two patents for grain drying without the use of fossil fuels, is a partner in CY Harvesting (a custom forage harvesting group), is partner in Riverview LLP (dairy and beef), and has a retail farm-fresh beef store.
-We collaborate with our neighbors to originate forages and apply manure for adjacent Meadow Star Dairy, an 8,500-head dairy.
+We collaborate with our neighbors to originate forages and apply manure for adjacent Meadow Star Dairy, an 9,000-head dairy.

 We have embraced a minimum-tillage approach, and are utilizing cover crops and non-commercial fertilizer sources.
 We plant filter strips along waterways, and we are working with Fieldstock Realty to build wetland banks across West Central Minnesota.